Updated: October 15, 2021

-CURRENT STATUS: Screenwriter 188.8.131.52 Alpha 28 is NOW AVAILABLE!
-The Alpha is a fairly well tested version that can be used by the majority of our clients, and we update this early version on a regular weekly basis.
+CURRENT STATUS: Screenwriter 188.8.131.52 Alpha 29 is NOW AVAILABLE!
+The Alpha is a well tested version that can be used by the majority of our clients, and we generally update this version every other week.
 NOTE: You must have a Screenwriter 6.5 serial number to activate the alpha test version. v6.5 serial numbers begin with "MMSW-".

 NOTE: You must have a Mac Screenwriter 6.5 serial number to activate the Alpha test version.
 The v6.5 serial number begins with "MMSW-".
 If you do not have Screenwriter 6.5, you may purchase the program or upgrade from an earlier version at the following link: